MuhamadSelim/filament-s3-filemanager/README.md

 The package registers the following API routes:

-- `POST /api/s3-files/folder-contents` - List files in a folder with pagination
+- `POST /api/s3-files/folder-contents` - List files and directories in a folder with pagination
 - `POST /api/s3-files/preview-url` - Generate presigned URL for file preview
 - `POST /api/s3-files/upload` - Upload file to S3
+- `DELETE /api/s3-files/file` - Delete a file
+- `DELETE /api/s3-files/folder` - Delete a folder and all its contents
+- `POST /api/s3-files/rename-file` - Rename a file
+- `POST /api/s3-files/rename-folder` - Rename a folder
+- `POST /api/s3-files/move-file` - Move a file to a new location
+- `POST /api/s3-files/move-folder` - Move a folder to a new location
+- `POST /api/s3-files/copy-file` - Copy a file to a new location
+- `POST /api/s3-files/copy-folder` - Copy a folder to a new location
+- `POST /api/s3-files/create-folder` - Create a new folder

 All routes are protected by authentication middleware and rate limiting.